Singulink/Singulink.Cryptography.PasswordHasher/README.md

 The first two methods should be self-explanatory: `Hash` produces a password hash, where-as `Verify` is used to verify a hash/password combo.

 The last four methods are where it gets interesting:
-- `RequiresRehash`: Returns a value indicating whether a hash should be regenerated from the known password.
-Returns true if the hash contains chained hashes, the main algorithm / number of iterations does not match, the main encryption parameters do not match, or normalization settings do not match.
+- `RequiresRehash`: Returns a value indicating whether a hash string should be regenerated from the known password.
+Returns true if the hash string contains chained hashes, the main algorithm / number of iterations does not match, the main encryption parameters do not match, or normalization settings do not match.
 - `Rehash`: Safely rehashes an existing password by falling back to previous normalization settings if normalization fails with current settings.
-- `RequiresUpdate`: Returns a value indicating whether the hash needs to be updated, meaning the main encryption parameters do not match or the hash chain needs to be updated so that it uses the main algorithm and total required number of iterations.
+- `RequiresUpdate`: Returns a value indicating whether the hash string needs to be updated, meaning the main encryption parameters do not match or an additional entry needs to be added to the hash chain so that it uses the main algorithm and total required number of iterations.
-- `Update`: Gets an updated hash that uses the main encryption parameters and main hash algorithm with the total number of required iterations without knowing the password, or returns `null` if hash does not require an update.
+- `Update`: Gets an updated hash string that uses the main encryption parameters and main hash algorithm with the total number of required iterations without knowing the password, or returns `null` if the hash string does not require an update.
   Changing hash algorithms or adding iterations without knowing the password is achieved by hash chaining.
-If the hash algorithm or number of iterations has changed then the resulting hash will return `true` when passed into the `RequiresRehash()` method, which should be tested on successful user login so that a new hash without chaining can be generated with the `Rehash()` method.
+If the hash algorithm or number of iterations has changed then the resulting hash string will return `true` when passed into the `RequiresRehash()` method, which should be tested on successful user login so that a new hash string without chaining can be generated with the `Rehash()` method.

 ## Hash String Format